 Before joining the Foreign Service in 1993, Ms. Rood taught foreign languages in the Frederick County, Maryland public schools.
 She is a native of Cary, North Carolina and holds an MA from the University of Maryland at College Park and an AB from Randolph-Macon Woman’s College in Lynchburg, Virginia.
-She speaks French, Russian, German, Pashto, and Dari; she is currently studying Georgian.
+She speaks French, Russian, German, Pashto, Dari, and Georgian.